 Funding for the new lifeboat was raised in part with a station appeal for £250,000 in 2014-15 and in part by the Civil Service charity The Lifeboat Fund with its 150th Anniversary Appeal.
-We are hugely grateful to everyone who has donated, fund-raised, helped and supported us both locally and from right across the UK and even further afield.
+We are hugely grateful to everyone who has donated, fund-raised, helped and supported us both locally and across the UK and even further afield.
 Your contribution is appreciated and will help to save lives and keep our volunteeer crews safe in the years to come.
 Read more about the station appeal

 The Royal National Lifeboat Institution (RNLI) is a charity, registered in England and Wales (209603) and Scotland (SC037736).
 This website is managed and maintained by local volunteers at Wells-next-the-Sea Lifeboat Station and is not the main RNLI site.
 All text and images copyright (C)2005-2019 RNLI Wells Lifeboat Station, or as indicated, and may not be downloaded, copied or reproduced elsewhere without prior permission of the station or the relevant copyright holder.